strangebuzz/MicroSymfony/README.md

 (thanks [Ocramius](https://ocramius.github.io/blog/automated-code-coverage-check-for-github-pull-requests-with-travis/)).

-For instance, in the following build, the code coverage analysis fails because the code coverage is 95.35% is the below the wanted threshold of 100%.
+For instance, in the following build, the code coverage analysis fails because the code coverage is 95.35% which is the below the wanted threshold of 100%.

     https://github.com/strangebuzz/MicroSymfony/actions/runs/5220428064/jobs/9423476258